AestasGIS/QGIS-log-datasources/README.md

 The following values has to be set inside the startup.py script:

 **LOG_FILE** : Location of the csv file.
-Has to be a located on a network drive and all QGIS users has to have write-access to the file.
+This file has to be a located on a common network drive and all QGIS users has to have write-access to this file.
+NB!
+When you define the location of the csv file you'll have to use the "forward slash" character to define directory names.
+Like this: "o:/temp/logfile.csv".
+Python will interpret a "backslash" as an escape character.
+If you insist on using backslash, you'll have to double it: "o:\\\\temp\\\\logfile.csv"

 **LOG_ROW** : What to log.
-The LOG_ROW string has to be formatted correctly to function.
+The LOG_ROW string has to be formatted correctly to function (It's a Python format definition string).
 Se below or inside the startup.py script for examples.

 You can use the following tokens when formatting :
 - now : timestamp,